 - Click "Add client" and your identity provider client is ready.

-Last step to enabling Facebook login is to configure FTW with the values that you used to add an identity provider client in Console.
-Add the following environment variables to FTW:
+Last step to enabling Facebook login is to configure your Sharetribe Web Template with the values that you used to add an identity provider client in Console.
+Add the following environment variables to your template:

 REACT_APP_FACEBOOK_APP_IDThe App ID of your Facebook app.
 Corresponds to client ID of the identity provider in Console.